Sam-Tracey/Fundamentals-of-Data-Analysis/README.md

 ### 1. An overview of the <code>matplotlib.pyplot</code>.

 This section gives a brief introduction into the package and walks through the process of building a chart using Fig and axes.
-Feel free to modify the x,y or z values in this sections to see how these values modify the charts produced!
+Feel free to modify the x,y or z values in this sections to see how these values modify the charts produced.

 ### 2. An Indepth Description Into Three Pyplot Charts.

 In this section I decided to use a time series plot, barplot and boxplot to create a Covid-19 dashboard.
-The dashboard evaluates the Covid-19 cases in Ireland per day. the Covid-19 deaths per day, the vaccination rate per European Country and finally the vaccintaion rate across different continents.
+The dashboard evaluates the Covid-19 cases in Ireland per day, the Covid-19 deaths per day, the vaccination rate per European Country and finally the vaccintaion rates worldwide.

 ## Trouble Shooting.